eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 [Internal Edges](Networks/SUMO_Road_Networks.md#internal_edges)
 define the movements across an intersection.
-By default they are hidden behind the shape of the junction to give a prettier visualisation.
+By default they are hidden behind the shape of the junction to give a prettier visualization.
 Occasionally it is of interest to understand which internal lane corresponds to which movement as their IDs may be referenced in the output or in error messages.
-The following visualisation settings are
+The following visualization settings are
 helpful:

 - Junction settings: